cozy/cozy-guidelines/README.md

 * file names should be in snake_case
 * variables name must not be abbreviated
 * class names should be CamelCase, starting with uppercase
+* no blank line at the end of files.

+## CSS / Stylus

+* all class names must be written in lowercase
+* layout attributes (margin, width...) must be placed before others.

 ## Coffeescript
 * no parenthesis in function declaration when it has no parameter